 In Music, it's been said the Idol Genre controversy is that Idol Singers should be virgins for their Wota fans' sake, and being caught having sex or a relationship is marked as a "crime" for their fans to the point of being seen as the singer's downfall (like the known case of seiyuu and singer Aya Hirano, for example).
 This is called Contractual Purity.
 See also, Yoko Oh No.

-- After Guts leaves the Hawks, Griffith, devastated by this, seeks out some sexual solace with Princess Charlotte.
-And the countdown to The Eclipse and his downfall which encourages him to initiate the sacrifices necessary to gain Godhood, starts the second her father finds out.
+- After Guts leaves the Hawks, Griffith, devastated by this, seeks out and seduces Princess Charlotte to regain some small measure of control.
+And thus, the countdown to The Eclipse and the downfall which sacrifices his former comrades to attain Godhood starts the second her father finds out.

 - Casca is raped by Femto/Griffith her former beloved commander after having her comrades die in horrific ways.
 Because of this she retreats into herself and regresses into a insane childlike state, which is a far cry from her mouthy and fiery Action Girl status from before.